 Irwin, Roger (Gyoshin).
 Journey of the Heart: Meditation with Kuan Yin.
-Karida Press, 2009.
+Karida Press, 2017.
 This book takes you on a journey of active participation through sixteen guided meditations.
-Each meditation is accompanied by a unique, never before published, image of the Bodhisattva Kuan Yin.
+Each meditation is accompanied by a unique image of the Bodhisattva Kuan Yin.
 This is not a book about meditation - the book is a meditation designed to take you through a full lunar month of practice.
-Web version available this page.

 Hanh, Thich Nhat.The Heart of Understanding: Commentaries on the Prajnaparamitta Heart Sutra.
 Berkeley, Parallax Press, 1988.
-This is a translation and commentary on the “Heart Sutra” which is the single most important Sutra ever written as it contains the essence of the Buddha's teachings.
-This book, a pleasant read, is the most understandable available.
+This is a translation and commentary on the “Heart Sutra.”
+Considered, by some, to be the single most important Sutra ever written as it contains the essence of the Buddha's teachings.
+This book, a pleasant read, is one of the most understandable available.

 Thera, Nyanaponika.
 The Heart of Buddhist Meditation is available to view or download in PDF format.
 It is a handbook of mental training based on the buddha's way of mindfulness, with an anthology of relevant texts translated from the Pali and Sanskrit.
 This is an excellent, in-depth description of mindfulness practice and its benefits.